cu-mkp/sandbox/docs/sp22_lang_theodora_counterproofing.md

 > those who disseminated it) by patrons.[^15]

 Ms. Fr.
-640 is one such text on technical knowledge; perhaps the theft technique is included merely to entice a reader, or assert expertise.
+640 is one such text on technical knowledge; perhaps the theft technique is included merely to entice a reader, or to assert expertise.
-Neilson continues, “But to keep their patron–and other visitors–interested, artists often withheld information to add to the mystique of their work.”[^16] This oscillation between openness and secrecy, remaining irreplaceable to patrons while advertising to new audiences (or new patrons), coupled with emerging questions of authorship provide insights into why the author-practitioner may have seen value in secretly copying imagery.
+Neilson continues, “But to keep their patron–and other visitors–interested, artists often withheld information to add to the mystique of their work.”[^16] This oscillation between openness and secrecy, remaining irreplaceable to patrons while advertising to new audiences (or new patrons), coupled with emerging questions of authorship provides insights into why the author-practitioner may have seen value in secretly copying imagery.
 Perhaps he wanted to reproduce another’s work and sell it as his own, or innocently wanted to learn from another artist whose prints were in demand, possibly at the request